 Discovery of new physics requires the identification of rare signals against immense backgrounds.
 Development of machine learning methods will greatly enhance our ability to achieve this objective.
 However, with this ever-growing volume of data in the near future, current machine learning algorithms will require large computing resources and excessive computing time to achieve good performance.
 Quantum Computing in Qubit platform, where qubits are used instead of bits in classical computer, has the potential to improve the time complexity of classical algorithms.

-With this project we seek to implement Quantum Machine Learning methods for LHC HEP analysis based on Google TensorFlow Quantum (“TF Quantum is an open source library for quantum machine learning”).
+With this project we seek to implement Quantum Machine Learning methods for LHC HEP analysis based on e.g. the Pennylane framework.
 This will enhance the ability of the HEP community to use Quantum Machine Learning methods.
-In addition, we also would like to develop a common QML interface for HEP which can support different quantum frameworks such as TensorFlow Quantum.

 Please DO NOT contact mentors directly by email.
 Instead, please email firstname.lastname@example.org with Project Title and include your CV and test results.
 The mentors will then get in touch with you.